XOZ3E/MIND-DUMP/README.md

 ## Usage

-1. **Run the Application**: Execute the script to launch the Mind Detective application.
+1. **Run the Application**: Execute the script to launch the Mind Dump application.
 2. **Add Ideas**: Click on the canvas to add points.
 3. **Connect Ideas**: Click on two points to draw a line between them.
 4. **Add Images**: Right-click on a point to change its image.